 Another massive leap in gaming technology was the concept of live streaming which allowed players to watch each other’s screens over the Internet.
 This technology has changed how people see gaming: what was once thought of as a casual hobby is now seen as legitimate competition.
 The rise of eSports has proven that video games should be taken seriously.
 The numbers don’t lie – an estimated 148 million people tuned in to watch eSports in 2016.
 The competitive nature of Star Wars: Battlefront has led many people to believe that it could be a successful eSports title.

 Live streaming has even changed the face of iGaming.
 The days of electronic slot machines and animated roulette tables are seemingly drawing to an end as sites such as Vegas Casino are introducing live casino betting.
 These games give the player the feeling of being in a real-life casino as they watch a live stream of a dealer handing out cards in real time while they play and place bets.
-You’ll see here how you can play live blackjack, baccarat, roulette and more at Vegas Casino – more than 20 live games are available to try.
+You’ll see here at top online casino bonuses 2022, how you can play live blackjack, baccarat, roulette and more at Vegas Casino – more than 20 live games are available to try.

 Live streaming gives players across all genres a more realistic experience.
 Perhaps in the future we might see live streaming being incorporated into Star Wars games in a similar fashion – allowing players to watch streams of each other whilst battling it out in real time.